vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 1. The `RestoreController` creates the resource object on the target cluster.
 If the resource is a PV then the `RestoreController` will restore the PV data from the [durable snapshot](#durable-snapshot-pv-restore), [File System Backup](#file-system-backup-pv-restore), or [CSI snapshot](#csi-pv-restore) depending on how the PV was backed up.

     If the resource already exists in the target cluster, which is determined by the Kubernetes API during resource creation, the `RestoreController` will skip the resource.
 The only [exception](#restore-existing-resource-policy) are Service Accounts, which Velero will attempt to merge differences between the backed up ServiceAccount into the ServiceAccount on the target cluster.
-You can [change the default existing resource restore policy](#restore-existing-resource-policy) to update resources instead of skipping them using the `--existing-resource-policy`.
+You can [change the default existing resource restore policy](#restore-existing-resource-policy) to update or recreate resources instead of skipping them using the `--existing-resource-policy`.

 1. Once the resource is created on the target cluster, Velero may take some additional steps or wait for additional processes to complete before moving onto the next resource to restore.